 Other metals are similar to steel, but some are becoming very costly due to scarcity and increased mining costs..

-Aluminium is highly energy intensive in production.
+Aluminum is highly energy intensive in production.
 The carbon foot print may not be very high, though, since much of the manufacturing is done where low-cost hydroelectric is available.
 It is also considerably lighter than other metals, lessening its carbon cost through transportation.
-To recycle aluminium requires less than 6% of the energy as producing new aluminium from bauxite.
-Recycled aluminium accounts for at least half of the product produced in North America.
-This article discusses the energy cost of aluminium production, and ways to reduce it.
+To recycle aluminum requires less than 6% of the energy as producing new aluminum from bauxite.
+Recycled aluminum accounts for at least half of the product produced in North America.
+This article discusses the energy cost of aluminum production, and ways to reduce it.

 Any building material has an environmental cost associated with it.
 The environment is best served by using the least material possible, It is worth considering the use of lower cost alternatives wherever possible.